homeferences/website/README.md

 # Website for Homeferences

-This is a [Gatsby](https://www.gatsbyjs.org/) based static website, which renders the [List of Homeferences](https://github.com/homeferences/list).
+This is a [Gatsby](https://www.gatsbyjs.org/) based static website which renders the [List of Homeferences](https://github.com/homeferences/list).

 ## Development